boldbi/angular-with-aspnet-core-sample/README.md

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

   3. To install all dependent packages, use the following command `npm install`.
-To install the Bold BI Embedded SDK package, use the following command `npm install -save @boldbi/boldbi-embedded-sdk`.

   4. Finally, run the application using the command `dotnet run`.